TrejGun/session-based-rest-authorization-for-nestjs/README.md

  - google
  - facebood
  - onelogin

-you have to have then configured in advance only local provider works out of the box
+you have to have them configured in advance only local provider works out of the box

 ## Manual installation

 I assume you have node, yarn/npm, postgres, redis

 First of all you have to download dependencies

 ```bash